 Dog’s Eye View: Just say ‘no’

-A while back I was meeting a client to work with his reactive dog.
+Some time back, I was meeting a client to work with his reactive dog.
 I arrived at our location ahead of time to make sure there were no activities going on that would conflict with our session.
-Since I had some extra time I took my dog for a quick walk.
+Since I had some extra time, I took my dog for a quick walk.

-A lady, with dog on leash was approaching us on the walking path so I moved off the path and asked my dog to stay.
-It was obvious that the approaching dog had intentions of meeting my dog so I asked them to "move on.”
-The lady said her dog was friendly to which I responded, "I don't care" please move on.
+A lady, with dog on leash was approaching us on the walking path, so I moved off the path and asked my dog to stay.
+It was obvious the approaching dog had intentions of meeting my dog, so I asked them to move on.
+The lady said her dog was friendly, to which I responded, "I don't care.
+Please move on."

-I'm sure she thought it would be perfectly fine for her dog to meet my dog, but my dog was not interested in any interaction with her dog.
-And the lady thought I was being rude to deny her dog a chance to greet my dog.
+I'm sure she thought it would be perfectly fine for her dog to meet my dog, but my dog was not interested in any interaction with her dog, and the lady thought I was being rude to deny her "friendly" dog a chance to greet my dog.
 I was not being rude.
-I was protecting my 10-year-old 15 pound dog from an encounter that she would deem life threatening since the oncoming dog outweighed her by 50 pounds.
+I was protecting my 10-year-old, 15-pound dog from an encounter she would deem life-threatening, since the oncoming dog outweighed her by 50 pounds.
 It's my responsibility to protect my dog from harm.
 She trusts me to intervene on her behalf.

 Recommended Stories For You

-Our dogs need fresh air and exercise too.
+Our dogs need fresh air and exercise, too.
 We keep them on leash for a reason.
-First and foremost, it's for their protection.
-And it's for the protection of other dogs as well.
+First and foremost, it's for their protection, and it's for the protection of other dogs, as well.
 With training, reactive dogs can learn to stay close to their handler and focus on them.
-It takes time to teach your dog that you will protect them from making contact with other dogs.
-With practice, these fearful or reactive dogs learn that they can trust their owner to step up and stop an encounter.
+It takes time to teach your dog you will protect him from making contact with other dogs.
+With practice, these fearful or reactive dogs learn they can trust their owner to step up and stop an encounter.

-Laura Tyler is a Certified Professional Dog Trainer with more than years of experience and has earned Associate certification through the International Association of Animal Behavior Consultants as well as Certified Nose Work Instructor through the National Association of Canine Scent Work.
+Laura Tyler is a certified professional dog trainer with more than 25 years of experience.
+She has earned associate certification through the International Association of Animal Behavior Consultants, as well as certified nose work instructor certification through the National Association of Canine Scent Work.
 She owns Total Teamwork Training LLC here in Northwest Colorado.